jreisinger/docs/data/blog/2020-03-16-working-with-waf-containers.md

 For both use cases the workflow looks like this:

 1. Build and run a WAF container
-2. Make changes to the WAF container
+2. Make changes to the running WAF container
 3. Test the WAF container
 4. Commit and push the changes